What are all-solid-state batteries?

 Explanatory article: All-solid-state batteries | ||

 Generally, all-solid-state batteries do not use liquid electrolyte.
 Thus, they are considered to be safe, reliable, and long-life batteries.
-Among the next-generation of all-solid-state batteries, Maxell is committed to the development and mass production of the sulfide-based all-solid-state lithium-ion batteries, that have the special features of high output and high capacity∗1, utilizing the technologies of design, development, and production of batteries, which are the foundation of our business.
+Among the next-generation of all-solid-state batteries, Maxell is committed to the development and mass production of the sulfide-based all-solid-state lithium-ion batteries, that have the special features of high output and high capacity∗1, utilizing the battery design, development, and production technologies, which are the foundation of our business.

 The followings are detailed explanations of the all-solid-state batteries awaiting practical application.